imagej/imagej.github.io/_pages/help/faq.md

     -   This method requires that you know in which repository the code lives.
 However, you can combine it with **search.imagej.net** method above to figure out which repository, then load the code on GitHub, if desired.
 4.  **Using the "Open Source for Menu Item" command:**
     -   Run {% include bc path='Plugins | Scripting | Open Source for Menu Item'%}.
-        -   Unfortunately, you must select this from the menu, not using the Command Finder.
+        -   Unfortunately, you must select this from the menu, not using the search bar.
     -   Run the command whose source you want to see.
         -   E.g., {% include bc path='Process | Binary | Make Binary'%}.
-        -   Again, select it from the menu directly, not using the Command Finder.
+        -   Again, select it from the menu directly, not using the search bar.
-    -   This will open the source using the [fiji.sc gitweb interface](https://fiji.sc/git).
+    -   This will open the source in your web browser.

 In the future, we plan to make this easier by having one single easy command for viewing the source code.